Chiranjeevi005/ev-recharge-bunker/UNIVERSAL_LOADER_GUIDE.md

 2. **Glow Effect**
    - Pulsing radial gradient behind the logo
    - Smooth scale and opacity animations
+   - Color changes based on state (purple/teal for loading, green for success, red/orange for error)
    - Color-matched to brand colors

 3. **Spark Effects**